- 2 plans available + optional add-ons

 Yes, we believe home warranties are definitely worth the investment.
 Not only can these home protection plans save customers thousands of dollars, they can give homeowners peace of mind.
 When a covered item breaks under your plan, you can rest assured that an expert will handle the problem in as quickly as 24 hours.
 Some customers have even reported same-day appointments.

-Additionally, a home warranty gives homeowners access to a whole network of local professionals.
-Instead of nagging your neighbor for the name of their plumber again, or spending hours reading reviews of technicians online, your home warranty provider will schedule an appointment with a local and licensed contractor in your area for you.
+Additionally, a home warranty offers homeowners access to a whole network of local professionals.
+Instead of nagging your neighbor for the name of their plumber again, or spending hours reading home warranty reviews of technicians online, your home warranty provider will schedule an appointment with a local and licensed contractor in your area for you.

 While appliance insurance isn’t mandatory, it gives homeowners peace of mind against costly repairs and replacements.
 It’s a given that systems and appliances will wear down and break over time, so we recommend home appliance insurance for anybody who owns a home.